Downer EDI Rail GT46C

-The GT46C is a model of diesel-electric locomotive designed and built by Clyde Engineering using Electro-Motive Diesel components.
-A number of Australian rail freight operators purchased them from 2022: Aurizon as the Q/FQ/V class All 24 locomotives were owned by Aurizon in July 2022.
+The Downer EDI Rail GT46C is a model of diesel-electric locomotive designed and built by Clyde Engineering using Electro-Motive Diesel components.
+A number of Australian rail freight operators purchased them from 2022; Aurizon designated its units as the Q/FQ/V class.
+As of July 2022, all 24 locomotives are owned by Aurizon.

 By operator

 Westrail

 In May 1996, Westrail ordered 15 GT46Cs from Clyde Engineering as part of an order that also included nine narrow gauge S class locomotives.
 The order was later extended to 19.
 All were assembled at a facility established by Clyde Engineering within Westrail's Forrestfield Depot to fulfill the contract with components manufactured at Clyde's Kelso and Somerton plants.
 All were included in the sale of Westrail to Australian Railroad Group in December 2000 and again to QR National in June 2006.
 Initially numbered as the Q class, they were later reclassified as the 4000 class.

+Nineteen locomotives were built for Westrail and delivered between 1997 and 1998 as the Q class, for use on standard gauge services in Western Australia.

 Freight Australia

 Following the destruction of two G class locomotives in 1999, Freight Australia ordered a single GT46AC from EDI Rail who had purchased Clyde Engineering.
 It was built at their Cardiff Locomotive Workshops in 2002.
 Numbered V544, it was named after Deputy Prime Minister Tim Fischer.
 It was included in the sale of the business to Pacific National in February 2004.
 The locomotive initially operated interstate freight duties, primarily the SCT Logistics service from Melbourne to Perth.
 In late 2007, it moved to haul Leigh Creek to Port Augusta coal trains in South Australia, servicing the Playford B and Northern power stations.
 Between March 2014 and May 2021, V544 was stored at Port Augusta workshops after a major engine failure.
 In May 2021, it was sold to One Rail Australia and has since been painted into their livery.
 The Tim Fischer name was retained.
 It is currently in service, with the ORA logos painted over and replaced with Aurizon ones.